murtaja1/odoo_notes/README.md

 </data>
 ```

+- `code`: it will be used in `self.env['ir.sequence'].next_by_code('hospital.patient')`.
-- noupdate="1": means if the user has updated it in the UI don't override it when upgrading the module.
+- `noupdate="1"`: means if the user has updated it in the UI don't override it when upgrading the module.
-- prefix: means add PH before the sequential value.
+- `prefix`: means add PH before the sequential value.
-- padding: the length of the digits.
+- `padding`: the length of the digits.

 2. create a ref field in the model.